KIDDERMINSTER AND RETURN FROM WORCESTER

 Moor between bridges 15-16 as there is good access to the town from here.

 It is 2 hours cruising to here

-After a day of sightseeing time to get you sea legs again, and cruise back down the Staffordshire worcestershire Canal, and the River Severn back to Worcester
+After a day of sightseeing, time to get your sea legs again, and cruise back down the Staffordshire Worcestershire Canal, and the River Severn back to Worcester

 It is 8 .5 hours back to the Diglis basin, moor here for the night & get up early on the last day and cruise back to the marina for an hour.

 NB: This route has been provided as a guide only.
 Information may become inaccurate or out of date.
 You should always check with the marina that the route is possible within your time frame, current weather conditions and canal stoppages etc.